WinHost Support Portal

 Ping is a utility that forwards data packets to check the quality of a link or verify the connection of a machine to the Internet.

-How to run a ping if your computer is Windows Vista or Windows7:
+How to run a ping if your computer is Windows7:

 1. Click on the "Start Orb" and then type "Command Prompt" in the "Start Search" field.